Deformations of Asymptotically Conical $G_2$-Instantons: Deformations of the Standard Instanton

 Here $\lrcorner $ denotes the contraction map induced by the round metric, extended complex linearly.
 This does not agree with the formula for Clifford multiplication given by \eqref{eq:nkclifford}, so to fix this disparity we consider another representation on the spin bundle.
 There is another natural representation of $G_2$ on given by $\rho_{\tilde{S}}(X)=\text{Vol}^{-1}\cdot \rho_S(X)\cdot \text{Vol} $ and we shall see that the two representations $\rho_S$ and $\rho_{\tilde{S}}$ together recover Clifford multiplication.
-To see this we first need a simple lemma: \begin{lemma}\thlabel{nkidentities} Let $(\Sigma,\Omega,\omega, J)$ be a nearly K\"ahler 6-manifold.
-Then the following identities hold
+To see this we first need a simple lemma: